 The material in this manual is believed adequate for the intended use of the product.
-If the product, or its individual modules or procedures, are used for purposes other than those specified herein, confirmation of their validity and suitability must be obtained.
-Eclipse Combustion, Inc. warrants that the material itself does not infringe any United States patents.
+If the product is used for purposes other than those specified herein, confirmation of validity and suitability must be obtained.
+Eclipse warrants that the product itself does not infringe upon any United States patents.
 No further warranty is expressed or implied.

 We have made every effort to make this manual as accurate and complete as possible.
 Should you find errors or omissions, please bring them to our attention so that we may correct them.
 In this way we hope to improve our product documentation for the benefit of our customers.
-Please send your corrections and comments to our Documentation Manager.
+Please send your corrections and comments to our Marketing Communications Manager.

-It must be understood that Eclipse Combustion's liability for its products, whether due to breach of warranty, negligence, strict liability, or otherwise, is limited to the furnishing of such replacement parts and Eclipse Combustion will not be liable for any other injury, loss, damage or expenses, whether direct or consequential, including but not limited to loss of use, income of or damage to material arising in connection with the sale, installation, use of, inability to use or the repair or replacement of Eclipse Combustion's products.
+It must be understood that Eclipse's liability for its product, whether due to breach of warranty, negligence, strict liability, or otherwise is limited to the furnishing of replacement parts and Eclipse will not be liable for any other injury, loss, damage or expenses, whether direct or consequential, including but not limited to loss of use, income, or damage to material arising in connection with the sale, installation, use of, inability to use, or the repair or replacement of Eclipse's products.